Removing Rust from Stainless Steel

 We also offer CitriSurf 2325 for removal of rust from bulk quantities of parts in a bath or the inside of large tanks and piping systems using CIP operations.

-Homeowners: Small quantities of CitriSurf and Rust Rescue products are available from our distributor The Rust Store.
 Your stainless steel sink, fridge, oven, dishwasher, or railing is an investment that is well worth protecting.
 Proper maintenance of your stainless steel with CitriSurf and Rust Rescue is a great way to ensure that this investment stays in great condition for years to come.
+Please see our Household Users page for purchasing information.